RossMacW/PUI2018_ram844/HW9_ram844/hl3282_plotReview_ram844.md

 * I would recommend putting commas in the values on your Y axis to make them a little easier to read.
 * I like the dashed marker lines.
 They make the plot easier to read.
 * Finally, I would recommend moving the X axis title down slightly.
 It seems to be crowding your column labels a bit.
-* I don't think it is necessary to state all of the trip duration bins in the plot's main title
+* I don't think it is necessary to state all of the trip duration bins in the plot's main title.
-* Overall, I think this plot is already very clear.
-I recommend these edits to improve it further